Without relegation, FA Selangor's Michael Feichtenbeiner can focus on unearthing more young talents | Goal.com

 A similar player selection had been good enough to help them record a 4-1 away win one week earlier, over a Kuching FA which lacked sufficient preparations due to Covid-19 complications, but against the Red Warriors, who earlier in the week had been handed a morale boost in the form of ownership change and overdue wage payment, the young side struggled somewhat.
 An early second-half sending off of Syazwan Salihin for a second yellow reduced them to 10 men and made things a lot harder for them, and although they attempted to continue playing attacking football, fatigue and nerves eventually forced them to drop down to contain the visitors' onslaughts.

-Predictably, they wound up committing a number of errors in their own defensive third as the game went on, but in the end, a combination of centre back Shahrul Nazeem's commanding presence, Mokhtar Dahari Academy graduate goalkeeper Firdaus Irman's confidence (he had earlier kept out a sixth-minute Kelantan penalty), as well as Kelantan forwards' sheer wastefulness helped them avoid conceding, to come away with a goalless draw.
+Predictably, they wound up committing a number of errors in their own defensive third as the game went on, but in the end, a combination of centre back Shahrul Nazeem's commanding presence, goalkeeper Firdaus Irman's confidence (he had earlier kept out a sixth-minute Kelantan penalty), as well as Kelantan forwards' sheer wastefulness helped them avoid conceding, to come away with a goalless draw.

 The German trainer admitted to the press after the match that his young charges were fortunate to come away with a point, but he was happy that a lot more of Selangor's young talents were able to play in a competitive setting at the senior level.